ceshine/textrank_demo/README.md

 You can of course use other offline NLP tools instead.
 Please refer to `test_text_cleaning_zh.py` for information on the data structures expected by the main function.

 Traditional Chinese will be converted to Simplified Chinese due to the restrictions of Baidu API.

+### Japanese

+Demo: **[A static snapshot](https://publicb2.ceshine.net/file/ceshine-public/misc/textrank_demo_ja.html) with an example from a news article.**

+It uses [nagisa](https://github.com/taishi-i/nagisa) to do word segmentation and POS tagging.
+There are some Japanese peculiarities that make it a bit tricky, and I had to add a few stopwords go get more reasonable results for demo.
+Obviously there is much room of improvement here.

 ## Snapshots